Rednexie/mail-interface/README.md

 Proxy configuration.

-More interfaces, such as discord/guilded bots etc.
+More interfaces, such as discord/guilded bots, web panel etc.